 Trish Cooper is a magna cum laude graduate of Bryn Mawr College, where she obtained her undergraduate degree in Psychology, with honors.
 Upon graduation, Trish began her legal career in Washington, D.C. as a paralegal.
 She went on to receive her law degree in 1995 from the University of Virginia School of Law where, among other accomplishments, she was the Notes Development Editor of the Virginia Journal of Social Policy and the Law.
 After graduating law school, Trish became a prosecutor with the prestigious Manhattan District Attorney’s Office in New York City, where she honed her trial and persuasion skills in numerous jury trials and grand jury presentations.
 Trish relocated to Colorado in 1999 and became an Assistant Attorney General with the Business and Licensing Section of the Colorado Attorney General’s Office, representing Colorado state agencies in professional licensing and securities disciplinary matters and appeals.
 In 2001, she entered private practice in family law, which allows her to combine her diverse legal skill set in service to others.

-Trish is a past Chair of the Family Law Section of the Colorado Bar Association and a Fellow of the American Academy of Matrimonial Lawyers.
+Trish is a past Chair of the Family Law Section of the Colorado Bar Association and the Immediate Past President of the Colorado Chapter of the American Academy of Matrimonial Lawyers.
 She has been honored numerous times as a top attorney in the area of family law by Colorado Super Lawyers, and as one of its Top 100 Lawyers in Colorado and Top 50 Women Lawyers in Colorado.
-Trish has also been named a Best Lawyer in family law by Best Lawyers, a venerable peer-review publication in the legal profession, and she has been recognized by 5280 Magazine as a Top Lawyer in Colorado family law.
+Trish has also been named a Best Lawyer in family law by Best Lawyers, a venerable peer-review publication in the legal profession, and she has been recognized by 5280 Magazine as a Top Lawyer in Colorado family law for many years.
 Trish regularly lectures to attorneys, judges, and other domestic relations professionals on a wide variety of family law topics.
 She was a Co-Coordinating Editor of family law articles for The Colorado Lawyer for twelve years, and she is a contributing editor/author for the The Practitioner’s Guide to Colorado Domestic Relations Law and the Colorado Family Law Section Bench/Bar Book for judges and practitioners.

 Outside the office, Trish enjoys spending time with her attorney husband, Andres, and their two teenagers, traveling, hiking, New York Times crossword puzzles, art and design, theater, gardening, and cooking.